chavarera/PythonScript/Data_Structure_In_Python/Dictionary/BasicOfDictionary.md

 ## Dictionary

-- Dictionary holds **key:value** pair which unlike other data types that hold only single element.
+- Dictionary holds **key: value** pair which unlike other data types that hold only single elements.
 - A dictionary is a collection which is unordered, changeable and indexed.
-In Python dictionaries are written with curly brackets, and they have keys and values.
+In Python, dictionaries are written with curly brackets, and they have keys and values.

 - **Keys** are unique within a dictionary while values may not be.

 - **values** of a dictionary can be of any type, but the keys must be of an immutable data type such as strings, numbers, or tuples.

-- Key value is provided in the dictionary to make it more optimized.
+- Key-value is provided in the dictionary to make it more optimized.

-- Python Dictionary works similar to real world Dictionary when key element is uniques.
+- Python Dictionary works similar to real-world Dictionary when the key element is uniques.

-### How to Create dictionary
+### How to Create a dictionary

 Syntax:
 ```python